 Employment Outlook and Salary Information

 Most B.A. graduates are qualified for entry-level positions in museums and art galleries as conservators and museum technicians.
-According to the U.S. Bureau of Labor Statistics (BLS), the median salary for museum technicians in May 2015 was $40,340.
+According to the U.S. Bureau of Labor Statistics (BLS), the median salary for these professionals in May 2018 was $43,020.

 Students have several options if they are working towards an undergraduate or graduate degree in art history.
 These programs give students a variety of educational tracks and specializations to consider that they can further specialize in through a graduate program.